-In AY 2016-2017, 100% of candidates met target, as candidates must pass PRAXIS exams to be admitted to the program and to be admitted into the year-long residency.
-Candidates' scores ranged from 161 to 180, with a mean score of 167.57.
-This is just short of the national median score of 169.
+In AY 2016-2017, 100% of candidates met target, as candidates must pass PRAXIS content exams to be admitted to the program and to be admitted into the year-long residency.
+Candidates' scores ranged from 160 to 188, with a mean score of 174.50 (n=9).
+Candidate mean scores exceed the national median score of 169.

-Again in AY 2017-2018, 100% of candidates met the target.
-The cutoff score for the PLT is 157.
-Candidates' scores ranged from 160 to 174, with a mean score of 168.125 (n = 8).
-This almost meets the national median score of 169.
+In AY 2017-2018, 100% of candidates met the target.
+The qualifying score for the PLT Grades K-6 is 160.
+Candidates' scores ranged from 165 to 188, with a mean score of 177 (n = 8).
+Again, candidate mean scores exceed the national median score of 169.

 After examining the evidence from last year, faculty proposed offering more workshops for candidates, addressing all content areas.
-To enhance program improvement, multiple PRAXIS workshops were, indeed, offered to candidates, addressing all content areas.
+To enhance program improvement, multiple PRAXIS workshops were offered to candidates, addressing all content areas.
 Also, the university partnered with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation.

-As previously stated, 100% of candidates met the target for PRAXIS in AY 2016-2017 and AY 2017-2018.
+Evidence shows 100% of candidates met the target for PRAXIS in AY 2016-2017 and AY 2017-2018.
 However, faculty increased the number of PRAXIS workshops offered and was able to provide candidates access to PRAXIS preparation resources in collaboration with the local library.
-To maximize student learning and to continue to improve the program, faculty will continue to offer PRAXIS workshops in all content areas, partner with the library to offer access to Learning Express, and find innovative ways to support candidates in their course to help them be successful on the licensure tests.
+To maximize student learning and to continue to improve the program, faculty will offer PRAXIS workshops in all content areas, partner with the library to offer access to Learning Express and find other ways to support candidates in their course to help them be successful on the licensure tests.